Once scientists asked the question and it was not an obvious

 across the seven seas, year after year workers pulled up thick cylinders

 of clay and ooze, totaling many kilometers.
-These were stored in "libraries"
+The wet cores were preserved in "libraries"

 which any scientist could exploit for climate studies alongside many